fl-hi1/Nonparametric-Statistics-project/README.md

 The final report can be found in the report folder

-The results from the simulations knitted can be found in the current folder, while the original markdowns can be found in src/Markdowns
+The results from the simulations knitted can be found in the current folder, while the original markdowns can be found in src/Markdowns,

+The markdown starting with "Extra" indicate results which are not included in the report nor in the presentation as they are not complete/rigorous enough, but have been added here as they might still be interesting.

 # Authors